kblomqvist/withings-cli/README.md

 withings add me
 ```

-Note!
-When calling add a browser will be opened.
-For withings-cli to be
+*Note!* For withings-cli to be able to access user data, the user should allow
-able to access user data, the user should allow it to do so (*me* in
+it to do so (*me* in this case).
+This call will automatically open a web browser
-this case).
+directed to Withings account login page.

 ### Check who am I

-The following call should show mes details — if the above was accomplished.
+The following call should show mes details — if the above step was accomplished.

 ```bash
 withings whois me